mjb2000/media-autobuild_suite/README.md

 Current issues
 --------

-The latest git version of libvpx does not compile correctly, so I have force a checkout of version 1.3.0 - however since this is not the latest version, each time you run the script, it will try to download the latest git version before reverting to v1.3.0

-I have only tested building 32bit static ffmpeg using a 64 architecture
+I have only tested building 32bit static ffmpeg binary using a 64bit architecture

 Usage
 --------